deepaktammali/lists-poke-mcp-server/README.md

 # Poke Lists MCP Server

-A Model Context Protocol (MCP) server that provides comprehensive list management functionality for Poke integrations.
-Perfect for shopping lists, todo lists, project lists, and any other list-based organization.
+A simple list management server that works with Poke.
+Create shopping lists, todo lists, or any other kind of list you need.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/InteractionCo/mcp-server-template)